-During the tours, volunteer docents from the Women's Auxiliary of the Minnesota Historical Society will be on hand to answer questions in each room on the First Floor and Lower Level of the Residence.
+Volunteer docents from the Women's Auxiliary of the Minnesota Historical Society will be available to answer questions in each room on the first floor and lower level of the Residence.
 The 1006 Summit Avenue Society will be offering a selection of merchandise available for purchase at each tour.
 Proceeds from the sale will help to support the historic Residence.
-Choirs and musicians will offer live music performances during each of the holiday tours, featuring pianist Paulette Day on December 2, the Robbinsdale Armstrong Chamber Singers on December 9, and the Concordia Academy Choir on December 16.